Better Oblivion Community Center - Better Oblivion Community Center [Magnolia Exclusive]

 She’s soon joined by BOCC’s other half: Conor Oberst.
 Twenty-five years in, he’s a touchstone for a new generation, Bridgers in particular.
 His emo shiver has become more tremor than seizure; on his recent Ruminations and Salutations LPs, he channeled a complicated, weary dolor.
 The duo harmonize beautifully, Oberst’s voice often just a brooding floorboard creak behind Bridgers’ brightly bloodshot confidences (see “Chesapeake”).
 As personas, they’re a duo of damaged survivors, a more dissolute version of Please Like Me’s Josh and Arnold.

--Excerpt from Rolling Stone, Will Hermes
+-Rolling Stone, Will Hermes

 1. Didn't Know What I Was In For